-Leah Browning's recent publications include a poem, "Paris," in Autumn Sky Poetry
+Leah Browning's recent publications include a short story, "Orchard City," in 100 Word

-poem, "The First Day You Were in the Psychiatric Hospital," in Glassworks Magazine
+First Day You Were in the Psychiatric Hospital," in Glassworks Magazine (Fall 2014).

 Her third chapbook, In the Chair Museum, was published by Dancing Girl Press in